anilkumar9622/appointment-app-backend/README.md

 ## How to Run (Local Development)
 1. Start the project in dev mode:
-  a. npm i           // install all packeges.
+   a. npm i           // install all packages
-  b. npm run dev     // run in local server
+   b. npm run dev     // run on local server

 2. I've included the .env file with all sensitive credentials.
-   ⚠️ NOTE: There are not improtant for me right now, Do not misuse these credentials.
+   ⚠️ NOTE: These are not important for me now, but please do NOT misuse them.
-   The project will not run without them.
+   The project will not start without them.

 3. Make sure your database is connected.
    Once connected, the server will start successfully.